alisianoi/tslot/README.rst

 Duration of One Day
 ===================

 #.
-Each day lasts a fixed N number of hours (N=24 hours by default)
+Each day lasts 24 hours (TODO: learn about leap seconds/etc.)
 #.
 One table corresponds to one day, holds at most N hours of slots
 #.
 A slot should be split if: